 - $250 for retail production.

 All applicants and key participants must undergo a background check prior to applying with ODA.
-“Key Participant” means a sole proprietor, a partner in partnership, or a person with executive managerial control in a corporation.
+"Key Participant" means a sole proprietor, a partner in a partnership, or a person with executive managerial control.
 A person with executive managerial control includes persons such as a chief executive officer, chief operating officer, and chief financial officer.
 This definition does not include non-executive managers such as farm, field, or shift managers.

-Background checks are now available.
-In order to obtain a background check, please visit one of Ohio’s WebCheck locations listed here.
-When visiting please select ORC 928 or ODA Hemp Program from the drop down menu.
+In order to obtain a background check, please visit one of Ohio's WebCheck locations listed here.
+When visiting please select “Licensing for hemp cultivation and processing” from the drop-down menu.
+Please note that all applicants and key participants must obtain both a BCI and a FBI background check.

 Certificate of Occupancy